Amid ups and downs of season, Wild’s Gaudreau gets high of parenthood

 Since signing with the Wild as a free agent in 2021, this is the most Gaudreau has struggled.

-He met up with the team in Los Angeles with only five goals in 65 games after scoring 19 last season, a career high, and receiving a five-year, $10.5 million contract extension.
-The season before, the center/right wing had 14 goals.
+The center/right wing has only five goals in 66 games after scoring 19 last season, a career high, and receiving a five-year, $10.5 million contract extension.

+"He's got a great release," coach John Hynes said.
+"Haven't seen it as much this year."

 Including injury.